-With a budget of less than $100 dollars (and things are more expensive here!) and not much time, it’s a wonder I got anything done.
+With a budget of less than $100 dollars and not much time, I set out to give my girl’s bedroom a makeover. it’s a wonder I got anything done.
 But little time or money does not mean that you can’t make your spaces more comfortable and attractive, just that you have to be a little more resourceful, and just a tad more creative.

 You can see all the individual projects here.